 With her home completely destroyed, Nina was faced with the decision of whether or not to rebuild.
 PURE’s Homeowners policy provides members in situations like this with options and flexibility.
 Realizing that this was a decision Nina was not immediately prepared to make, PURE issued payment so that when she was ready to decide, she had the financial flexibility to do so.

-Visit pureins.co/andy to read more about Andy's efforts in the Insurance Business America article, "Heroic Adjuster Digs Through Wildfire-Devastated Home to Recover Precious Jewelry."
+Read more about Andy's efforts in Insurance Business America article, "Heroic Adjuster Digs Through Wildfire-Devastated Home to Recover Precious Jewelry."